Joint statement: Paving the way for an equality-centred policy cycle

 Skills Boost: Get the most from digital ads

-Register here to join us at 12:00 CEST (noon), Wednesday, June 12 for a Skills Boost session designed for LGBTI activists who want to learn more about digital ads and how to use them more strategically.
+Join us on June 12 and June 26 for our Skills Boost sessions designed for LGBTI activists who want to learn more about digital ads and how to use them more strategically.
 We have invited a digital marketing expert who specialises in nonprofits and activism, to cover:

 • Various channels for paid digital ads – what are their strengths and weaknesses and how to decide where to go.